puppetlabs/bolt/docs/_examples/deploy-tig-stack/index.md

 ## Creating the Inventory File

-Next, you'll create an inventory file to specify which nodes to use as part of the plan.
-If you are using existing nodes in your system, replace `node0` and `node1` with your own nodes.
+Next, you'll create an inventory file to specify which targets to use as part of the plan.
+If you are using existing targets in your system, replace `target0` and `target1` with your own targets.

 ```yaml
 {% include_relative Boltdir/inventory.yaml -%}